RahulRagesh/GAT/README.md

 ## Extras
 * There is a commented out code snippet to retrive the attention weights.
 * The code is also setup to support alternate optimization of attention weights and model weights.
-* On successful execution, a csv file with all the configuration and corresponding metrics will be dumped.
+* On successful execution, a csv file with all the configurations and corresponding metrics will be dumped.

 This repository is heavily borrowed from https://github.com/tkipf/gcn.